Back to rpg

 The prayers available depend upon the characters faith (which dictates actions) and the sacrifices made in hero points.

 In order to be able to use a prayer level their faith bonus must at least equal the prayer level.
-For each increase in faith level it is likely that the god will require a minor quest in addition to the hero points normally associated with a rise in training level.
+At medium and high levels for each increase in faith level it is likely that the god will require a minor quest in addition to the hero points normally associated with a rise in training level.
 Between raises in faith the god will grant additional spells in return for hero point sacrifice.
 Generally this takes the form of 2 levels of spells granted per hero point.

 Each hero point sacrificed to the god increases the overall power of the god.
 Some of these the god will use in a general cause and some are redistributed to priests in need.
 It is not unknown for the faithful in need who cry out to be granted extra hero points.